Bhavishya Purana: Pratisarga Parva

+Mahāmada or Muḥammad

+The mention of Mahāmada or Muḥammad appears in the passage that is taken from Pratisarga Parva (Parva 3, Khanda 3, Adhya 3) as the reincarnation of a demon & the lowest of scums.

+Shri Suta Goswami said that a demon called Tripurasura who was earlier burnt to ashes by Shiva has taken birth again in form of Mahāmada (Muḥammad) and his deeds are like that of an evil ghost.
+The ghost was rebuked by Kalidasa as "O rascal, you have created an illusion to bewilder the king, I will kill you, you are the lowest."

+Mahāmada said to Raja Bhoja: "O king, your religion is of course known as the best religion among all.
+Still I am going to establish a terrible and demoniac religion by the order of the Lord.
+The symptoms of my followers will be that they first of all will cut their genitals, have no shikha, but having beard, be wicked, make noise loudly and eat everything.
+They should eat animals without performing any rituals.
+They will perform purificatory act with the musala or a pestle as you purify your things with kusha.
+Therefore, they will be known as Musalmān (Muslim), the corrupters of religion.
+Thus the demoniac religion will be founded by me."

 Uttara Parva

 The Uttara Parva is large with 208 chapters.
 Though nominally attached to the Bhavishya Purana, is usually considered to be an independent work, also known as the ', and as such is included among the Upapuranas (Lesser Puranas).
 The ' is primarily a handbook of religious rites with a few legends and myths.
 Rajendra Hazra characterizes it as "a loose collection of materials taken from various sources" that is lacking in many of the traditional five characteristics of a purana, but which offers an interesting study of vows, festivals, and donations from sociological and religious point of view.

-The Bhavishya Purana also includes Mahatmya (travel guides) to pilgrimage sites such as Uthiramerur.
+The Bhavishya Purana also includes Mahātmya (travel guides) to pilgrimage sites such as Uthiramerur.

 Influences

 Indologist Theodor Aufrecht had noted the Bombay manuscript edition to be a modern era "literary fraud" that plagiarized excerpts from the Pentateuch (Bible) brought to India by early missionaries.
 According to Gustav Glaesser, this should not be considered "fraud" because such borrowing from all sorts of sources, interpolations and additions are common in the Puranas genre.
 (Note: Samba Purana, for example, borrows heavily from late medieval era non-Indic texts.)
 In the same way, the Bhavishya Purana takes ideas from Semitic, Mesopotamian, Persian, Christian and other sources.
 This is evidenced by the use of words in Bhavishya Purana that are neither Sanskrit nor Prakrit, such as, Falgun (for February), shashtihi (for sixty) and others.